Forest Haven: History

 Forest Haven opened in 1925 as a farm-like institution geared towards educating its patients with useful life skills.
 It encompassed nearly 300 acres and contained 22 separate buildings, and at its height housed well over one thousand patients.
-Its decline began in the 1960s as funding was cut and the population grew to include persons with non-ID conditions such as epilepsy.
-In 1974, Forest Haven received at least 20 individuals from a nearby orphanage "Junior Village" which had closed.
+Its decline began in the 1960s as funding was cut and the population grew to include persons with non-intellectual disabilities, such as epilepsy.
+In 1974, Forest Haven received at least 20 individuals from a nearby orphanage, "Junior Village", which had closed.
 A lawsuit filed by families of patients at Forest Haven in 1976 and joined by the Department of Justice in 1978 resulted in the relocation of many residents to group homes, but the facility continued to operate, even allowing a physician with a suspended medical license to continue practicing there.

 In 1981, staff member Lemuel L. Taylor was charged with misappropriation and theft after stealing over $40,000 ($ today) from Forest Haven residents' bank accounts.
 In September 1981, a two-week trial commenced in which a jury convicted him, and he was sentenced to five years in prison.
-A Washington Post piece reported in August 1982 that the victims of Taylor's theft had still not been reimbursed.
+A Washington Post piece published in August 1982 reported that the victims of Taylor's theft had still not been reimbursed.

-Between 1989 and 1991, prior to the facility's closure, the Justice Department began to monitor deaths from aspiration pneumonia, a condition that can be caused by improper feeding procedures (e.g. feeding a patient who is lying down).
-There are also accounts of rampant physical, mental, and sexual abuse at the facility.
+Between 1989 and 1991, the Justice Department began to monitor deaths at the facility from aspiration pneumonia, a condition that can be caused by improper feeding procedures in those who are immobile or have difficulty swallowing (e.g. feeding a patient who is lying down).
+In just those two years, a total of 10 of Forest Haven's roughly 200 remaining patients died from complications related to aspiration pneumonia.
+As indicated by city records and interviews, this was a problem that had dated back at to least 20 years before the monitoring began; it was found that the rate of deaths prior to that point had likely been similar.
+Former U.S. Assistant Attorney General for Civil Rights, John Dunne said, "Based on our various investigations around the country, there was no other institution of any kind in America where so many people died from abuse and neglect over such a short period of time."

+There were also many accounts of rampant physical, mental, and sexual abuse at the facility.
 Prior residents have reported being hit with "belts, switches, and baseball bats."
-Missing teeth and other dental problems are commonly reported.
-Many of the residents who died were buried in a mass grave, unmarked until a headstone – noting 389 individuals – was erected by some of the patients' families in 1987.
+Missing teeth and other dental problems were commonly reported.
+Many of the residents who died there were buried in a mass grave, unmarked until a headstone – noting 389 individuals – was erected by some of the patients' families in 1987.
 Some of the graves have been uncovered by erosion.

+On September 29, 1991, Forest Haven's last 15 residents were relocated, and the facility was closed.

 In April 1994, families of six of the victims settled a lawsuit against Forest Haven for $1,075,000 ($ today).